 Natural hazards may be important with respect to operational and postclosure safety of the repository.
-Potential natural hazards that could occur in the Hornepayne area are described in the Environment Report (Golder, 2013).
-A preliminary qualitative assessment of the potential natural hazards is summarized below.
+Potential natural hazards that could occur in the Wawa area are described in the Environment Report (Golder, 2013).
+A preliminary qualitative assessment of natural hazards is summarized below.

-- Earthquakes Low risk Located in a seismically stable region of the Canadian Shield and has a low seismic hazard rating (NRCan, 2010) (see Chapter 4 for additional information). - Tornadoes/Hurricanes Low risk Located in an area with a low tornado frequency (less than 0.1 tornadoes per year/10,000 square kilometres), but where there is a potential for F0-F1 tornadoes (Sills et al., 2012) and is located outside the geographic area where hurricanes occur.

-- Flooding Low risk General risk of flooding is low due to small catchment areas and modestly rugged terrain.
-Risk will vary based on specific location. - Drought Low risk Risk of drought is low and unlikely to affect the viability of local water sources. - Snow/Ice Low risk Total average annual snowfall is moderate (250 centimetres), and extreme snowfall events are uncommon. - Fire Possible risk Forest fires occur in the area, although historically they have been less than 10 square kilometres in size and have affected less than one per cent of the area over a 35-year period. - Landslide Low risk General risk of landslide is low due to stable slopes of modest gradients and low seismic hazard rating.
-Risk will vary based on specific location. - Tsunami Negligible risk Low seismic hazard rating and absence of sufficiently large water bodies.
+- Earthquakes Low risk Located in a seismically stable region of the Canadian Shield and has a low seismic hazard rating (NRCan, 2010) (see Chapter 4 for additional information). - Tornadoes/Hurricanes Low risk Located in an area with a low tornado frequency (less than 0.1 tornadoes per year/10,000 square kilometres), but where there is a potential for F0-F1 tornadoes (Sills et al., 2012) and is located outside the geographic area where hurricanes occur. - Flooding Possible risk Possible risk of flash flooding in some areas due to moderatesized catchments and very rugged terrain.
+Risk will vary based on specific location. - Drought Low risk Risk of drought is low and unlikely to affect the viability of local water sources. - Snow/Ice Low risk Total average annual snowfall is moderate (320 centimetres), and extreme snowfall events are uncommon. - Fire Possible risk Forest fires occur in the area, although historically they have been less than 25 square kilometres in size and have affected only less than 1 per cent of the area over a 35-year period. - Landslide Possible risk Some landslide risk in areas of high topographic gradients.
+Risk will vary based on specific location. - Tsunami Low risk Low seismic hazard rating and low potential along immediate Lake Superior shoreline.